 - Last updated:

-When a property is sold within the region, council receives details of new owners from the Department of Natural Resources and Mines (DNRM).
+When a property is sold within the region, council receives details of new owners from the Department of Natural Resources, Mines and Energy (DNRME).
 The details include a postal address for notices.
 If you want council to forward notices to another address, you must authorise the change by:

 - an online change of address form

 - downloading a change of address notification form and lodge it at one of council's customer service centres.